dev-dpoudel/apbs-gateway-wiki/docs/serviceRequests.md

 # Service Requests

 By deafult, all service requests from customers front are listed.
-The status and completion of such requests can be verified from the Success and Completed Column.
+The **status** and **completion** of such requests can be verified from the Success and Completed Column.

-Note: Success referes that transaction was sucessfully executed.
-For a transaction to be complete, it have successfull run.
+Note: **Success** referes that transaction was sucessfully executed.
+For a transaction to be **Complete**, it have successfull run.
 One key difference between these fields is, a successful request will always be completed however, a completed requets may not have always been successful, i.e. transaction could have been rejected from core banking system itself.